 "I've visited the site about 3 times and have found nothing of the aircraft.
 I have however found a ditch about the same shape and size as that in the crash photo just behind the memorial - so chances are the same place."

-The RAAF Base at Canberra was later named Fairbairn Airfield in honor of James Fairbairn.
+Afterwards, Canberra Airport (RAAF Base at Canberra) was renamed "Fairbairn Airfield" in honor of James V. Fairbairn.
 A stone memorial is located at the crash site.

 Thanks to Daniel Leahy for additional information.